gremwell/apkscanner/README.md

 * unzip the file
 * convert dex to jar with dex2jar
 * convert dex to smali
-* decompile jar with jd-core
+* disassemble jar with jd-core
 * convert binary xml to human readable xml

 ### Modules

-Once the file has been disassembled, APKScanner will each module from the `modules` directory in successive order.
+Once the file has been disassembled, APKScanner will run each module from the `modules` directory in successive order.

 ### Emulator instrumentation